-Rapid prototyping in the pharma & healthcare sectors
+Rapid prototyping in the pharma and healthcare sectors

 I recently travelled to Boston to attend IMPACCT: mHealth 2018, a conference for healthcare experts and digital innovators.
 The main theme: how to overcome operational and regulatory challenges of running mobile and digital-enabled clinical trials.